mekongGOOD/odc-hrok-api/README.md

 #Introduction

-This is...
+This is an API for [Open Development Cambodia (ODC)](http://www.opendevelopmentcambodia.net/ "").
+This code has been developed as part of RHoK Sydney Event for Open Development Cambodia over a weekend event on 7 & 8 December 2013.

-This code/document as part of HROK Sydney Event for Open Development Cambodia over a weekend event on 7 & 8 December 2013.
+The Random Hacks of Kindess (RHoK) url is [http://www.rhoksydney.org/](http://www.rhoksydney.org/ "").

 ![rhok.png](_markdown_images/rhok.png "")